Gill Sans Fatigue

 What used to be my favorite font is now played out (or has been and I’m just now noticing).
 I still like Eric Gill’s work, though.
 And by work I don’t mean the fact that he slept with his sisters, daughters and family dog.
 I mean his typefaces, woodblock prints and sculpture.

-3 Responses to “Gill Sans Fatigue”
+3 thoughts on “Gill Sans Fatigue”